TalaoDAO/sandbox-doc/docs/source/introduction.rst

 * ID card, Driver License, Passport (KYC)
 * Unique identifier for DAO voting
 * Email proof and Phone proof for simple authentication
-* Blockchain account proof of ownership for blockchain authentication
+* Veriable credentials for blockchain account proof of ownership for Tezos, Ethereum, Polygon, Fantom and Binance chain

 We apply the principle of data minimization and thus credentials always carry the minimum data required for user needs.
 All credential data are displayed in the wallet for user data control.